lobrylab/PitViper/README.md

 To retrieve, install and run PitViper, we need [`Conda`](https://docs.conda.io/en/latest/) and [`Git`](https://git-scm.com/) available from the commande-line.

-Once Conda is installed and in order to speed-up installation process, we recommand to install [`Mamba`](https://github.com/mamba-org/mamba):
+Once Conda is installed and in order to speed-up installation process, we will install [`Mamba`](https://github.com/mamba-org/mamba):

 ```bash
 $ conda install -c conda-forge mamba